pullasj/RPS-game/README.md

 7. **Styles:** Styles are defined using the StyleSheet.create method to define the appearance of various components such as text, buttons, and containers.

-Overall, this code creates a functional Rock-Paper-Scissors game with React Native, allowing the player to make choices and keeping track of scores.